usaid-cs/yesterday-i-learned/cs.md

     return means
 ```

+## One-pass random selection

+If you need to, say, "get one random line from a file", and you don't want to keep every line in memory, then [replace the current line with the next line at a decreasing probability](https://www.wikiwand.com/en/Reservoir_sampling#/An_optimal_algorithm) of 1/(number of lines read).
+It is equivalent to picking the nth line at random.

 ## "Space-time tradeoff"

 [Space-time tradeoff](https://en.wikipedia.org/wiki/Space%E2%80%93time_tradeoff) is usually "trade space for speed", rather than "trade speed for space".
 You frequently see things like caches (space for speed) and hashes (space for speed).
 There are occasions where space is limited (like in firmware), but they are comparatively rare.